ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## ideals - behaviour

+- jira
+  - all ongoing tasks should be in Jira
+  - breakdown large tasks into subtasks in Jira board
+  - initial estimates needs to be accurate, spend time thinking about estimates after refinement and before planning
 - Before Standup
   - 🔎 Focus on 3 most important things on each day
   - 🎉 Prepare at least one celebration